-He has also written on James I as supreme governor, on aspects of Archbishop Laud’s government of the church, on early Stuart Oxford, and have edited Visitation Articles and Injunctions of the Early Stuart Church (2 vols, 1994-8).
+He has also written on James I as supreme governor, on aspects of Archbishop Laud’s government of the church, on early Stuart Oxford, and has edited Visitation Articles and Injunctions of the Early Stuart Church (2 vols, 1994-8).
 Additionally he has edited two collections of essays, the first on The Early Stuart Church (1993) and the second, with Peter Lake, on Religious Politics in post-Reformation England (2006), a festschrift for Nicholas Tyacke - his former supervisor.

-With Tyacke he has recently written Altars Restored: the Changing Face of English Religious Worship c.1547-1700 (2007).
+With Tyacke he has written Altars Restored: the Changing Face of English Religious Worship c.1547-1700 (2007).
 This examines the altar as a site of tension and conflict first between Catholics and protestant iconoclasts in the mid-sixteenth century, and then between Laudian advocates of the protestant altars and their puritan opponents in the mid-seventeenth century.
 The book draws on surviving artefacts (communion tables, plate and stained glass, among much else) as well as documentary sources, demonstrates the laity as active exponents of change across this 150 year period, and re-assesses parochial worship, the impact of the Laudian reformation, and its enduring legacy after 1660.